bitnami/charts/bitnami/contour/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `dataPlane` and `controlPlane` sections) to true.
-This will expose the Contour and Envoy native Prometheus ports in the containers.
+This chart can be integrated with Prometheus by setting `metrics.enabled` to true.
+This will expose the Contour and Envoy (if `envoy.service.exposeMetrics=true`) native Prometheus ports in the containers.
 Additionally, it will deploy several `metrics` services.
 These `metrics` services will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements